1. Who is my advisor?

 Undeclared students receive advising at the Advising Resource Center located in MSR 180.
 Please print a copy of the Undeclared Advisee Expectations(pdf).
 Review the document and take note of the important suggestions recommended by our academic advising team.
 Also, the Lower Division(pdf) and Upper Division(pdf) General Education (GE) Requirement planning guides are helpful in tracking your GE progress.

 2. What should I bring with me to advising?

 Students are encouraged to bring the following materials to advising appointments: A tentative schedule for the next semester, lower and/or upper division GE planning guide(s), unofficial transcript copies, and a copy of his or her transfer evaluation (transfer students only).

 3. When should I declare my major?

 It is recommended that all students declare a major no later than attaining junior standing (60 completed units).
 However, it is very important to select a major as early as possible.
 Careful planning and organization is needed to complete your degree in your desired timeline.
 The academic advisors at the Advising Resource Center are available on a walk in basis to discuss your academic goals and to assist you in declaring a major.

 4. How do I change my major?

 Students who would like to change or declare a major must complete the Declaration or Change of Degree Objective form.
 Turn the completed form in to the Enrollment Services Office.
-Click to view CSU Stanislaus Majors and Minors.
+Click to view Stanislaus State Majors and Minors.